-- 30.1 The ACD must calculate the global exposure of any Sub-fund it manages either as: - the incremental exposure and leverage generated through the use of derivatives and forward transactions (including embedded derivatives as referred to in section 15 (Derivatives: general), which may not exceed 100% of the Net Asset Value of the scheme property of the Company, by way of the commitment approach (the "commitment approach"); or - the market risk of the scheme property of the Company, by way of the value at risk approach (the "VaR approach"). - 30.2 The ACD must ensure that the method selected above is appropriate, taking into account: - 30.2.1 the investment strategy pursued by the Company; - 30.2.2 the types and complexities of the derivatives and forward transactions used; and - 30.2.3 the proportion of the scheme property comprising derivatives and forward transactions. - Where a Company employs techniques and instruments including repo contracts or stock lending transactions in accordance with section 33 (Stock lending) in order to generate additional leverage or exposure to market risk, the ACD must take those transactions into consideration when calculating global exposure.
+- The ACD must calculate the global exposure of any Sub-fund it manages either as: - the incremental exposure and leverage generated through the use of derivatives and forward transactions (including embedded derivatives as referred to in section 15 (Derivatives: General), which may not exceed 100% of the Net Asset Value of the scheme property of a Sub-fund, by way of the commitment approach (the "commitment approach"); or

+- the market risk of the scheme property of a Sub-fund, by way of the value at risk approach (the "VaR approach"). - 30.2 The ACD must ensure that the method selected above is appropriate, taking into account: - 30.2.1 the investment strategy pursued by the Sub-fund; - 30.2.2 the types and complexities of the derivatives and forward transactions used; and - 30.2.3 the proportion of the scheme property comprising derivatives and forward transactions. - Where a Sub-fund employs techniques and instruments including repo contracts or stock lending transactions in accordance with COLL 5.4 (Stock Lending) in order to generate additional leverage or exposure to market risk, the ACD must take those transactions into consideration when calculating global exposure.